-Passports generally take four to six (4-6) weeks to be processed and returned to the mailing address you indicated on your application.
+Passports generally take six (6) weeks to be processed and returned to the mailing address you indicated on your application.
 Once we mail the passport from our office we do not see the application again.
 Please make a note of the following facts regarding your passport and keep the information in a secure location: issue date, passport number, and passport issuing office.
 Should your passport be lost or stolen, these facts are important in making a report.

 Please keep your passport even if it has expired.
 You may use it as proof of birth and also for renewal in some cases.